Open to Masters and PhD students:

 NUR1085H - Topics in Critical Perspectives in Health and Health Care

 This PhD-level course will focus on critical-social theories which have been applied to the health sciences in order to policitize and theorize health issues that traditionally have been taken for granted as unproblematic, such as caregiving, prevention, and professional practice.
 The course will focus on critical, neo-marxist, feminist, post-colonial, and post-structuralist frameworks.
 Students will be required to read classic texts and applied studies which utilized such approaches to discuss the key tenets of each theoretical framework.
 Course assignments will consist of explorations of the links between a particular theory and the student’s research topic.
 This course is offered through the Lawrence S. Bloomberg Faculty of Nursing.
-Taught in winter 2013 by Dr. Denise Gastaldo.
+Instructor: Dr. Denise Gastaldo.
 Course Outline

 CHL5101 - Social Theory and Health